-The small class size of this program allows personal interactions between faculty and students, and efficient monitoring of student progress by faculty members, with appropriate student/staff ratio (18/22).
-There should be a minimum number of students per class to ensure social interaction, and to enhance the sense of belonging in a class.
-It is a positive result for this MSc to see that on average 86% of the students who graduated have progressed to employment with highly reputable companies in Cyprus.
+The small class size of this program, planned for maximum 20 students, allows personal interactions between faculty and students, and efficient monitoring of student progress by faculty members, with appropriate student/staff ratio (18/22).
+There should be a minimum number of students per class to ensure social online interaction, and to enhance the sense of belonging in a class by distance.
+The School should consider additional entry requirements for the prospective applicants to have a clear picture of the program objectives.